kylefoxaustin/jaws/README.md

 ## Memory Locking Details

-JAWS2 uses multiple approaches to ensure allocated memory remains in physical RAM:
+JAWS uses multiple approaches to ensure allocated memory remains in physical RAM:

 1. **mlockall() System Call**: Instructs the kernel to lock all current and future memory allocations
 2. **Memory Touching**: Writes to every page to ensure it's mapped into physical memory